UnregisteredGuest/UnregisteredGuest/README.md

 - 👋 Hi, I’m @UnregisteredGuest
-- 👀 I’m interested in Linux server administration, network security, and developing custom Linux distros.
+- 👀 I’m interested in Linux server administration, network security, and Linux application developement.
 - 🌱 I’m currently learning all of the above topics.
 - 📫 How to reach me: You don't.
 (Yet!)